Washington High School (Oregon): Post-school use

 After its 1981 closure as a school, the building was used for school district administrative purposes until around 2003.
-During that time a portion of it was also used for a public performance space, hosting events that included Lily Tomlin's "The Search for Signs of Intelligent Life in the Universe" as a "work in process".
+During that time a portion of it was also used for a public performance space.
 Subsequently, the building was vacant, although it was prepared to house Hurricane Katrina evacuees in fall 2005.

 In the 2002–2003 school year, Portland Public Schools identified a number of properties that it considered "surplus" based on the recommendation of Innovation Partnerships and the Real Estate Investment Trust.